alisson-gomesc/jkniv-camel/jkniv-camel/jkniv-camel-sap-jco3/src/site/content/markdown/index.md

 Camel+Spring Configuration
 --------------------

-This is a snippet code, from Spring bean, configuring the properties values to connect at SAP Server:
+This is a snippet code, from Spring bean, configuring the properties values to connect to SAP Server:

     <?xml version="1.0" encoding="UTF-8"?>
     <beans xmlns="http://www.springframework.org/schema/beans"...